StarSheriff2/forms-app/README.md

 # Bare Metal Forms and Helpers

-> In this project we build a basic form using Rails.
+> In this project we built a basic form using Rails.
 # Screenshot
 ![screenshot](./app_screenshot.png)